 Working in the Forecasting Detail Page

-1. Select the What If model from the drop-down menu.
+2. Select a What If model from the drop-down list.

-For a fiscal year budget, it is necessary to create a new model.
+For a fiscal year budget, it is necessary to create a yearly model.

-Forecasts can be entered at the top organization or at the branch and center level.
-Forecasts applied at branches and centers ultimately must be consolidated to the top organization.
+You can enter forecasts at the top organization or at the branch and center level.
+Forecasts that you apply at branches and centers must be consolidated to the top organization.

-3. Select the Account that you want to forecast.
+4. Select the Account Type that you want to forecast.

-Historical time frames (darker blue) can also be selected for reference data.
-Up to 120 months can be shown in the grid.
+Historical time frames show in darker blue, and you can select them for reference data.
+Up to 120 months can appear in the grid.

-Only those views that apply to the current account show in the list.
+Only views that apply to the current account show in the list.

 Default

-This view shows Month End Balance, Average Balance, and New Volume for all asset and liability accounts, along with Interest Income, Yield, and Offering Rate for rate-bearing accounts.
+This view shows Month End Balance, Average Balance, and New Volume for all asset and liability accounts.
+It also shows Interest Income, Yield, and Offering Rate for rate-bearing accounts.

 Current Volume Cash Flows

 This view provides contractual and behavioral cash flow schedules for accounts with cash flows.
 It provides an editable Add'l Prepay % row that lets you make quick adjustments to an account's prepayment schedule.
-The account's Total Month End Balance, Yield, Contractual WAVG Life, and Forecasted WAVG Life appear.
+The account's Total Month End Balance, Yield, Contractual Weighted Life, and Forecasted Weighted Average Life appear.

 Current/New Volume

-Displays with the same data items as the Default view, along with breakouts of the projected data items by current volume and new volume.
+This view shows the same data items as the default view, along with breakouts of the projected data items by current volume and new volume.

 Instrument Detail

-For example, if you must model something like selling off your mortgage portfolio, or muni bonds, during a certain projected month, decrease the maturity dates of the affected instruments to the necessary month.
+For example, if you must model something like selling off your mortgage portfolio or muni bonds during a certain projected month, then decrease the maturity dates of the affected instruments to the necessary month.
 This adjustment models the instruments being removed from the balance sheet.

 Account Statistics

-Provides the projected number of new and closed accounts, and allows you to forecast Avg/Accounts, # New Accounts, and Avg/New Accounts.
+This view provides the projected number of new and closed accounts and allows you to forecast Avg/Accounts, # New Accounts, and Avg/New Accounts.

 Growth Statistics